DevSocUOS/A-Space-2-Grow-Website/README.md

 1. Clone the repo `git clone https://github.com/DevSocUOS/A-Space-2-Grow-Website.git`.
 2. Open your terminal & set the origin branch: `git remote add origin https://github.com/DevSocUOS/A-Space-2-Grow-Website.git`
 3. Pull origin `git pull origin dev-frontend` or `dev-backend`
-4. Create a new branch for the task you were assigned to, eg `YourInitials-IssueNumber/(Feat/Bug/Fix/Chore)/Ticket-title` : `git checkout -b MA-001/Feat/Sign-Up-Form`
+4. Create a new branch for the task you were assigned to, eg `git checkout -b YourInitials-IssueNumber/(Feat/Bug/Fix/Chore)/Ticket-title` : `git checkout -b MA-001/Feat/Sign-Up-Form`
 5. After making changes, do `git add .`
 6. Commit your changes with a descriptive commit message : `git commit -m "your commit message"`.
 7. To make sure there are no conflicts, run `git pull origin dev`.